Tetra File-Log Agent

 The path of the changed file or the folder is put into a processing queue.
 The items in the queue will be processed sequentially.

 When the Agent decides the file or the folder is ready to be uploaded, the Agent will move the file or folder Windows temp folder.
-If it is the folder mode, the folder will be compressed as a zip file.
+If it is in folder mode, the folder will be compressed as a zip file.

 Retry Behavior